 - They should mandatorily get investment credit rating from any authorized credit rating agency for being eligible to accept deposits from people.

-- Non- Deposit taking NBFC: These are the NBFC’s which cannot accept deposit.
+- Non- Deposit taking NBFC: These are the NBFC’s which cannot accept the deposit.
 They can only lend but cannot accept deposits from public other than paying back of the borrowed money.
-These types of NBFC’s generally depends on Banks, Corporate Houses, and Private Equity Firms etc. for taking deposits.
+These types of NBFC’s generally depends on Banks, Corporate Houses, and Private Equity Firms, etc. for taking deposits.